tupleblog/visualize_line_chat/README.md

 # Visualize LINE chat

-In LINE chat, you can export activities and text from your previous chat.
+In LINE chat, you can export previous chat activities.
 Here, I create simple function (aim for teaching) to visualize those activities.

 First, we can read the history from `txt` file using the following fucntion